 Research on Effects of Growth Hormone

 A study by Cuatrecasas et al. in Barcelona was conducted to examine the effects of growth hormone treatment on a group of patients with complete spinal injuries.
 A total of 18 patients who had low levels of growth hormone and complete spinal injury participated in the study over a six-month period.
 Participants were randomized to either a placebo or a GH group.
 Both groups were comparable in baseline characteristics.
-Primary outcomes such as American Spinal Injury Association (ASIA) Impairment Scale, Spinal Cord Independence Measure scale (SCIM III), and pain scales were measured at two time points (3 and 6 months).
+Primary outcomes such as American Spinal Injury Association (ASIA) Impairment Scale, Spinal Cord Independence Measure scale (SCIM III), and pain scales were measured at two different time points (3 and 6 months).

 Read Also: HGH Combined With Alendronate Can Lower the Risk of Bone Fractures in Patients With Osteoporosis

 The results of the study were promising.
 There was a statistically significant difference in SCIM-III score with the GH group having a lower score compared to the placebo group.
 At the end of the treatment, the GH group showed greater motor function and control compared to the placebo group.

 Cuatrecasas and colleagues have conducted the first human study which has proven to be a stepping stone for future studies, albeit a small sample size.
 Therefore, studies in the future should work toward verifying the results in a larger sample size and direct their efforts to understand the outcome of GH treatment with differences in the severity of the spinal injury.
 More clinical trials should be underway to investigate how different doses of growth hormone can affect spinal injury recovery.